kholland1/chemstep-development/README.md

     `qsub launch_chemstep_as_job.sh`

+11. After submission, also `git push` your changes to github and let Brendan know so he can look over your code while it's running.

-11. Wait for the algorithm to run for 15-20 rounds.
+12. Wait for the algorithm to run for 15-20 rounds.
 You can look in your chemstep folder to see how many rounds have been run.
 After you have many rounds, delete your chemstep job to stop it from running (see SGE commands below)

-12. When you are done making changes and everything looks good, make sure to push your branch changes back to github!
-    `cd <your-chemstep-dev-folder>`

-    `git push`

 **helpful SGE commands:**